Dev-SIMONONI/GIT-Assigment/ReadMe.md

 step7: do "git commit -m "setup name user choice" the commit saves the file to the local resporitary and it get a serial number
 step8: go to thr git hub account create a repository name it whatever leave it as public and create step9:copy the ssh key link of the resposrity step10:enter "git remote add origin git@github.com:user email" now the file has be remotely conncted to the github repository

+try to commit more changes